History of computer animation: 2000 breakthrough capture of the reflectance field over the human face

-Motion capture, photorealism, and uncanny valley
+Motion-capture, photorealism, and uncanny valley

-The first mainstream cinema film fully made with motion capture was the 2001 Japanese-American Final Fantasy: The Spirits Within directed by Hironobu Sakaguchi, which was also the first to use photorealistic CGI characters.
+The first mainstream cinema film fully made with motion-capture was the 2001 Japanese-American Final Fantasy: The Spirits Within directed by Hironobu Sakaguchi, which was also the first to use photorealistic CGI characters.
 The film was not a box-office success.
-Some commentators have suggested this may be partly because the lead CGI characters had facial features which fell into the "uncanny valley".
-In 2002, Peter Jackson's The Lord of the Rings: The Two Towers was the first feature film to use a real-time motion capture system, which allowed the actions of actor Andy Serkis to be fed direct into the 3D CGI model of Gollum as it was being performed.
+Some commentators have suggested this may be partly because the lead CGI characters had facial features that fell into the "uncanny valley".
+In 2002, Peter Jackson's The Lord of the Rings: The Two Towers was the first feature film to use a realtime motion-capture system, which allowed the actions of actor Andy Serkis to be fed direct into the 3-D CGI model of Gollum as it was being performed.

 Motion capture is seen by many as replacing the skills of the animator, and lacking the animator's ability to create exaggerated movements that are impossible to perform live.
 The end credits of Pixar's film Ratatouille (2007) carry a stamp certifying it as "100% Pure Animation — No Motion Capture!"
 However, proponents point out that the technique usually includes a good deal of adjustment work by animators as well.
 Nevertheless, in 2010, the US Film Academy (AMPAS) announced that motion-capture films will no longer be considered eligible for "Best Animated Feature Film" Oscars, stating "Motion capture by itself is not an animation technique."